SrijanBadhya/Debsoc/Running the PES Debsoc.md

 https://drive.google.com/drive/folders/1df_Uj1Gv3KbeVLcosL4qO-7g97mXSBZN?usp=drive_link

-Doing this digitally saves time and effort at the end of recruitments, and  honestly minimizes compilation errors and errors throughout the process.
+Tracking attendance digitally saves time and effort at the end of recruitments, and  honestly minimizes compilation errors and errors throughout the process.
 The highest chances for error are the parts which are dependent on humans, like collecting data, inputting it, not mixing up Jhanvi with Jahnavi, and communicating responsibilities with each other (last year I handled the website alone so everything went smoothly for me, I just had to ask every chair for a session report after their session).

 If you can find a way to access the benefits and overcome the flaws (like a better website), then that would be great.